By Brant Wilkerson-New

 It’s the “knowing that” type of knowledge — the related information we can easily articulate, write down, or teach to others.
 For example, the fact that the sun rises in the East and sets in the West, or that Raleigh is the capital of North Carolina.

-This form of knowledge includes all types of information, from historical dates to scientific facts and even personal experiences.
+This form of general knowledge includes all types of info, from historical dates to scientific data and even personal experiences.

 Declarative knowledge has several defining features.
 Specifically:

-• It’s transferable: It can be communicated and shared with others.
-Declarative knowledge is the basis of what children are taught at school and beyond.
+- It’s transferable: It can be communicated and shared with others.
+Declarative knowledge is the basis of what students are taught at school and beyond.

 Declarative knowledge can be divided into two main subcategories.